abbycabs/mozsprint-repo-template/README.md

 * *Tools:* Building or documenting tools for connecting services.
 For example, libraries for authenticating users to their messaging services or browser services.
 * *Anything* else you can think of related to how the web and messaging apps can integrate!

-Examples:
+Join in the chat: https://gitter.im/web-and-messaging/general

+This project is part of the [Mozilla Global Sprint](https://foundation.mozilla.org/opportunity/global-sprint/) on May 10-11, 2018.
+It's a gathering both in-person at sites around the world and online to collaborate on projects and learn from each other.
+[Sign up here](https://foundation.mozilla.org/opportunity/global-sprint/participate/), and then read on to participate in this project.

+## Examples

+* A bot in a messaging app that you can ask for information about your browser profile: "What's that page I was reading about the Hutongs of Beijing?".

-* A browser add-on for sending links, images or videos to your messaging apps.
+* A service in the browser that sends web pages, images and videos to your friends in your messaging apps.

-* In-browser chatting and co-browsing with friends on different messaging networks.
-* Adding deep linking support to mobile browsers using the various messaging app APIs.
-* A bot for accessing your browser data - history, bookmarks, or top visited sites, etc. Maybe it can send those things to your friends or other devices.
-Maybe it can log you into websites and get information for you.
-* What else?!
+* A bot in the messaging app that sends you username/password hints for your websites via a secure channel, or acts as a two-factor authentication mechanism somehow?

+* Saving web pages you saw in the messaging app to your browser history, or as bookmarks.

 ## Getting Started